basho/basho_docs/content/riak/kv/3.0.1/configuring/strong-consistency.md

 > **Please Note:**
 >
 > Riak KV's strong consistency is an experimental feature and may be removed from the product in the future.
 Strong consistency is not commercially supported or production-ready.
-Strong consistency is incompatible with Multi-Datacenter Replication, Riak Search, Bitcask Expiration, LevelDB Secondary Indexes, Riak Data Types and Commit Hooks.
+Strong consistency is incompatible with Multi-Datacenter Replication, Bitcask Expiration, LevelDB Secondary Indexes, Riak Data Types and Commit Hooks.
 We do not recommend its usage in any production environment.

 This document provides information on configuring and monitoring a Riak cluster's optional strong consistency subsystem.
 Documentation for